 AN IMPORTANT SAFETY MESSAGE:

 - Read this manual completely before operating your motorcycle.
-Make sure you understand all instructions. - Pay close attention to the warning and notice labels on the motorcycle. - Never operate a motorcycle without proper training or instruction. - Weight of the rider should not exceed 40.0 kg (88 lb).
+Make sure you understand all instructions. - Pay close attention to the warning and notice labels on the motorcycle. - Never operate a motorcycle without proper training or instruction.

 INTRODUCTION